pmaji/data-science-toolkit/README.md

 ## Contribution Rules

 All are welcome and encouraged to contribute to this repository.
-All I ask is that you include a detailed description of your contribution, that your code be thoroughly-commented, and that you test your contribution locally with the most recent version of the Master branch integrated prior to submitting the PR.
+My only request is that you include a detailed description of your contribution, that your code be thoroughly-commented, and that you test your contribution locally with the most recent version of the Master branch integrated prior to submitting the PR.